ingenierias-lentas/plantilla-de-eventos/templates/speaker-onboard-template.md

 ## Agenda

-*What is the agenda of this discussion*
+*What is the agenda of this discussion?*

 ### Topic